-The economic impact of rabies in cattle in L America has not been fully elucidated.
+The economic impact of rabies on livestock has not been fully elucidated and is grossly underestimated.

-According to the US Centers for Disease Control, the estimated costs associated have risen to more than $300 million annually.
-These costs include the vaccination of companion animals, animal control programs, maintenance of rabies laboratories, and medical costs, such as those incurred for rabies post-exposure prophylaxis.
+Can be high but depends on the situation in a specific country.According to the US Centers for Disease Control, the estimated costs associated to rabies prevention and control have risen to more than $300 million annually and include vaccination of companion animals, animal control programmes, maintenance of rabies laboratories, and medical costs, such as those incurred for rabies post-exposure prophylaxis.

-There is an urgent need to evaluate the economic burden of rabies globally and to evaluate the cost-effectiveness of intervention strategies.
+There is an urgent need to re-evaluate the economic burden of rabies globally and to evaluate the cost-effectiveness of intervention strategies.

 Assurances on rabies status are required for trade in live animals and products.